ReCoded-Org/curriculum-backend-readings/module8-typescript/r1.1-everyday-types/README.md

 ```

 ## Conclusion

 You would mostly find yourself using primitive types, arrays, objects and functions in your everyday code.
 TypeScript powers all of these elements with static typing and type checking.
 You have now learned the syntax for type annotations and assertions.
-You have also learned about how Typescript infers types and applies contextual typing.
+You have also learned about how TypeScript infers types and applies contextual typing.
 You can get creative and use Tuples, Unions, Enums, and Any types but of course these require a lot more thought and consideration put in first.
 You can also create your own type aliases and reuse them wherever required across the codebase.
 With that, let's prepare ourselves to look at more complex and advanced types in the next lesson.

 ---

 ## References

 - https://www.typescriptlang.org/docs/handbook/2/everyday-types.html
 - https://www.youtube.com/watch?v=BCg4U1FzODs&ab_channel=TraversyMedia
 - https://dev.to/hiro9108/javascript-vs-typescript-why-we-should-learn-typescript-4d5o